 Let us say that you currently have 3 kinds of debt which are as follows:

 The premise of this strategy is rather easy to understand.
 Simply put, you place your debts with the smallest balances first and pay them accordingly.
-You might have also heard of this strategy called by another name: The Debt Snowball Strategy.

 So, going back to our example, you can order your debts like this: